Cork man, 22, killed in rally accident

 A 22-year-old Cork man was killed following an accident on the Killarney Forest Rally on Sunday afternoon.

-The incident occurred on the day’s fourth stage at around 2pm during the second running of the Mount Eagle stage that finished to the east of the village of Cordal in Kerry.
+The incident occurred on the day’s fourth stage at about 2pm during the second running of the Mount Eagle stage that finished to the east of the village of Cordal in Kerry.

-It is believed that the competing car went off a forest road.
+It is believed the competing car went off a forest road.
 No other vehicle was involved.

 Emergency services were deployed to the scene as quickly as possible and the event was halted.